ercixiv/LearnPowerBI/README.md

-# LearnPowerBI
+# Power BI Learning
+Hello,
-A personal repository for learning Power BI, SQL and Data Analysis.
+This is my personal repository to store my attempts at learning Power BI, SQL and Data Analysis.